Route 66, however, was not new to me. There was a hit record of the same name by Nat King Cole, whose voice my mother loved. You know the one:

 Except they really were!
 Webb was nothing if not a stickler for detail and he really did get plots from LAPD files.
 In Webb’s world, the cops were always righteous, the bad guys clearly bad, the public — well, the public mostly caused the police a lot of grief — and Friday had seen it all.
 The real LAPD Police Chief loved him!

 His partner was rookie Jim Reed (Kent McCord).
-If I remember correctly, in one episode we learn that his character was 21 years old, he was married, had a child and there he was learning the ropes from veteran Malloy.
-People sure grew up sooner in those days; he even got to drive on occasion!
+If I remember correctly, in one episode we learn that the Reed character was 21 years old, he was married, had a child and there he was learning the ropes from veteran Malloy.
+People sure grew up sooner in those days; unlike Buz Murdock, he even got to drive on occasion!

 But watch carefully and you’ll see Bobby Troup in a few episodes (taking a break from touring, I guess, although not for much longer).
 Troup’s daughter Ronne appeared, too.